coveooss/platform-sdk/README.md

 client.DocumentManager.AddOrUpdateDocument(sourceId, pushDocument, null)
 ```
 **Good to know:**
-* The Stream API has the same limits as the Push API regarding document size and number of calls, adding several documents using `AddOrUpdateDocument` could result in a `429 - Too Many Requests` response from the Coveo platform.
+* The Stream API has the same limits as the Push API regarding document size and number of calls.
+Adding several documents using `AddOrUpdateDocument` could result in a `429 - Too Many Requests` response from the Coveo platform.
 * There shouldn’t be a need to manually call `GetNewChunkForStream`, as in **stream mode** each new call to `AddOrUpdateDocuments` will also call `GetNewChunkForStream` first.
 * In **update mode**, the call to the `/update` endpoint is done automatically after uploading each batch.